Typhoid Mary (character): Fictional character biography

 At one point, Mary was confined to a mental institution where each personality hired a mercenary.
-Mary hired Deadpool to kill her, Typhoid hired Deadpool to break her out, and Bloody Mary hired The Vamp/Animus to break her out to resume a killing spree.
+Mary hired Deadpool to kill her, Typhoid hired Deadpool to break her out, and Bloody Mary hired Vamp/Animus to break her out to resume a killing spree.
 Deadpool defeated the Vamp/Animus but refused to kill Mary, allowing the Typhoid personality to become dominant.
 Typhoid and Deadpool had a few adventures together, including traveling to New York City to confront Daredevil for accidentally kicking her out of the brothel some years ago (as she regained the memories of this incident when Deadpool pushed her out of a window), before Deadpool attempted to reform Typhoid.
-This did not go well and the two eventually separated after she raped Deadpool while disguised as Siryn.
+This did not go well and the two eventually separated after she tricked Deadpool into having sex with her while disguised as Siryn, making him feel betrayed and violated.

 Following a series of events involving the Kingpin (fall from power, subsequent near-death coma, recovery, rising back to power, and taking out enemies to retake the criminal empire), the Kingpin distracts Daredevil by paying a visit to Walker at her show and, with a blunt slap, released the abnormal personalities.
 Murdock's bodyguards Luke Cage and Jessica Jones managed to take her down after she confronted Daredevil's secret identity and set the man on fire.
 Mary was imprisoned on a maximum security prison for super-powered criminals.

 Electro later led an attack on the Raft, breaking out the prisoners.
-While the Avengers arrived and managed to stop some of the prisoners, Mary managed to escape and was briefly mentioned as once more working for the Kingpin.
+While the Avengers arrive and stop some of the prisoners, Mary escapes and returns to the Kingpin.

 At some point after the superhuman Civil War's events, she is found and recruited into Henry Peter Gyrich's Initiative program as "Mutant Zero", although her true identity was kept secret from her teammates.
-It's unknown whether she suffered some sort of psychotic episode which left her too unstable to be left to her own devices or whether she sought out treatment and joined of her own free will.
+It is unknown whether she suffered some sort of psychotic episode which left her too unstable to be left to her own devices or whether she sought out treatment and joined of her own free will.
 Gyrich reveals that Mutant Zero is a mutant that not only remained empowered following M-Day, but one that is not included in the official record of the remaining mutants.
 Technically not existing in any official capacity, her true identity is made classified and she is given the Mutant Zero codename.
 According to Dr. Leonard Samson, Mutant Zero is still mentally unstable and that referencing any of her other identities could lead to a period of instability.
 Mutant Zero is inducted into the Shadow Initiative (the Initiative's black ops team), but she can only be 'activated' once per mission due to her mental instability.